 There’s plenty of bars to discover on every street, but for the best view of Centro, head to Terraza La Grupa on top of Hotel Aspeytia.
 This historic boutique hotel is in the center of it all, and the views of 13 churches cannot be beat.
 Sit outside and enjoy local craft beer, creative cocktails or the perfect wine.
 The food is reasonably priced and the pastas are amazing.
 If it’s too windy or cold, there is indoor seating with glass walls so you can still enjoy the view.

 By the way, this is where we filmed our “Final Decision” scene for the House Hunters International TV episode.

 Address: Av.
 Prol.
 Luis Pasteur 25-Norte, Centro Histórico, Centro, 76000 Santiago de Querétaro, Qro.

 Hank’s Oyster Bar

-As we discover the different areas in Queretaro, we will bring you more details on other restaurants.
+As we discover more restaurants and areas in Queretaro, we will bring you more details.
 For visits only to Centro Queretaro, these restaurants are a good start.